 If your unit handles any type of information or depends on data to deliver your programs and services, then the DAI-IRSA is relevant to the activities in your unit.
 Ensuring that the information in your unit is: accurate, available when needed, and accessible to only those who need it, will help you deliver your programs & services in a cost- and time-effective manner, while lowering the likelihood of disruptions due to security or privacy events.

 The DAI-IRSA will help your unit identify those areas where action will result in effective information risk management.
-Review the priority questions for 2020/21 to learn more.
+Review the Data Asset and IRSA Categories for more information.

 For the purposes of the DAI-IRSA, the definition of a unit is kept intentionally vague; units come in all shapes and sizes at the U of T. Some organizational units at U of T are large and may decide to conduct multiple assessments based on different organizing principles; for example, major programs or functional areas.
 Smaller units may only manage information risk in a few of the areas represented in the assessment and complete a subset of the questions for their area of responsibility.

 You may decide partway through the assessment that a different organizing principle will work better.
 That’s OK.
 Inform the DAI-IRSA Team, and we can make the adjustments.

 Regardless of size or complexity, the assessment will be a valuable tool for any unit wishing to understand their data assets and cybersecurity risks to make informed decisions.

 Some units may want to align their assessment with the academic calendar, others may prefer to align it with the fiscal calendar.
 The assessment tool will continue to be available to update and the unit and divisional reports will continue to be updated throughout the year.